-Merrick canned dog food earns the Advisor’s top rating of 5 stars.
+Merrick Classic canned dog food receives the Advisor’s top rating of 5 stars.

-The Merrick product line includes 23 canned dog foods, all claimed to meet AAFCO nutrient profiles for all life stages.
+The Merrick Classic product line includes 23 canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.